Norfolk, Virginia: Colonial era

-Norfolk's lands were some of the first to draw settlers from the Virginia Colony, although Norfolk would not be incorporated as a town until the 1700s.
-When the establishment of the House of Burgesses introduced representative government to the colony in 1619, governor Sir George Yeardley divided the developed portion of the colony into four incorporated jurisdictions, termed citties.
-The land on which Norfolk now sits fell under Elizabeth Cittie incorporation.

-In 1634 King Charles I reorganized the colony into a system of shires, and Elizabeth Cittie became Elizabeth City Shire.
-Elizabeth City Shire (now the city of Hampton) included all land that today comprises the cities of Hampton, Norfolk, Virginia Beach, Portsmouth, Chesapeake and Suffolk.
-After persuading 105 people to settle in the colony, Adam Thoroughgood (who had immigrated to Virginia in 1622 from King's Lynn, Norfolk, England) was granted a large land holding, through the head rights system, along the Lynnhaven River in 1636.

 When the South Hampton Roads portion of the shire was separated, Thoroughgood suggested the name of his birthplace for the newly formed New Norfolk County.
 One year later, it was divided into two counties, Upper Norfolk and Lower Norfolk (the latter now incorporated into the City of Norfolk), chiefly on Thoroughgood's recommendation.
 This area of Virginia became known as the place of entrepreneurs, including men of the Virginia Company of London.

 Norfolk developed in the late-seventeenth century as a "Half Moone" fort was constructed and 50 acre were acquired from local natives of the Powhatan Confederacy in exchange for 10,000 pounds of tobacco.
 The House of Burgesses established the "Towne of Lower Norfolk County" in 1680.
-In 1691, a final county subdivision took place when Lower Norfolk County split to form Norfolk County (included in present-day cities of Norfolk, Chesapeake, and parts of Portsmouth) and Princess Anne County (present-day Virginia Beach).

 Norfolk was incorporated in 1705.
 In 1730, a tobacco inspection site was located here.
 According to the Tobacco Inspection Act, the inspection was "At Norfolk Town, upon the fort land, in the County of Norfolk; and Kemp's Landing, in Princess Anne, under one inspection."
 In 1736 George II granted it a royal charter as a borough.
 It was an important port for exporting goods to the British Isles and beyond.